Gwen56850/gce-api/README.md

 ## Running locally

-    mvn appengine:run in folder gce-api for the gce-api module (will be deployed on localhost:8080)
+    mvn appengine:run (will be deployed on localhost:8080)

 ## Deploying